AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-git-connector.md

 Use the Data Sources tool in Experience Manager Guides to create and configure a Git connector from the user interface.
 After you configure the connector successfully, you can use it to import content from a Git repository into Experience Manager Guides.

+>[!NOTE]
+>
+> Before you begin, ensure that Git Connector is deployed to your Cloud Manager project.
+For details, view [Add Git Connector to your Cloud Manager project.](#add-git-connector-to-your-cloud-manager-project)

 1. Select the **Adobe Experience Manager** link at the top and choose **Tools**.
 1. Select **Guides** from the list of tools.